ehhglen/receipt-tracker/README.md

 # receipt-tracker
 Tracks the line items from receipts.
-Utilizes Azure Computer Vision.
+Utilizes tesserocr; a python wrapper for Tesseract OCR.